tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 + Introducing conditions on the possibility of changing Financial Charge Rate or Profit Rate that prejudice the right of the borrower.
 + Applying methods that involve Financial Charge Rate or variable Profit Rates that have no connection to the net initial Financial Charge Rate or the proposed Pofit Rate at the time of concluding the financing contract.
 + Obliging the borrower to deal with the same creditor to refinance the remaining value or to finance the last installment of the financing contract for purchasing movable property or services.
-+ Obliging the borrower – except for trade margin – as a condition for withdrawal, to leave as collateral all or part of the amounts borrowed or granted, or use all or part of such amounts to form a deposit or purchase securities or other financial instruments, unless the borrower gets the same currency price for the deposit, purchase or collateral such as the agreed APR of charge.
++ Obliging the borrower – except for trade margin – as a condition for withdrawal, to leave as collateral all or part of the amounts borrowed or granted, or use all or part of such amounts to form a deposit or purchase securities or other financial instruments, unless the borrower gets the same currency price for the deposit, purchase or collateral such as the agreed Annual Percentage Rate of charge.
 + The borrower or guarantor shall not be required to sign a check guaranteeing payment of the amount due in whole or in part.

 20